sismo93/kideny-assignements-problem/README.md

 in the residual graph and update x ← x + x(C) until no positive cost cycle can be found in the residual graph.

+## mode 2

+The last model lacks from its simplicity.
+In practice, it is impossible to perform a cycle of more than a couple dozens simultaneous transplants because of the logistics implied: in fact, all the surgeries must be performed close to each other because live organs have a very limited lifespan.
+Furthermore, by law, donors are not forced to commit to donate organs, meaning that if there is significant delay between surgeries and some donor finds a way to know if his/her partner patient has already been transplanted, there is no way to impeach him/her to retract, breaking the entire chain he was part of.

+Given that the number of cycles in a graph is too large to include all of them from the start in the last formulation, we will omit the cycle constraints (3) and add them as we need them.
+Implement the following algorithm: